Tarfah-Amin/Data-mining/README.md

 3-Doaa: Gathring the work on a notebook and styling it.

 ### Work distribution-phase2:
-1-Tarfah: apply phase1 notes , SummaryOfDataset file.
+1-Tarfah: Distribute the tasks,Apply phase1 notes , SummaryOfDataset file.

-2-Taraf:
+2-Taraf: Feature selection, Normalization.

-3-Doaa:
+3-Doaa: Transformation ,Discretization, Removing noise.